 In 1641 Ireland rose in rebellion.
 In 1642 the Irish army entered Limerick.
 The English troops in the city withdrew into the castle and the Irish laid siege.
 The English held out for a month but they gave in when they realized the Irish were mining the walls.
-(A common tactic was to dig tunnels under the walls of a castle then burn the wooden supports.
+(A common tactic was to dig tunnels under the walls of a castle and then burn the wooden supports.
 The walls would then collapse).

 Then in 1649, Oliver Cromwell began the reconquest of Ireland.
 In June 1651 an English army under Henry Ireton arrived in Limerick.
 They were unable to take the city by storm as it was too heavily defended.
 So they blockaded Limerick.
 The plague broke out in the city and decimated the defenders.
 Eventually, after 5 months, the Irish under their leader, Hugh O’Neil were forced to surrender.
 The English then executed several people who they claimed were responsible for prolonging the siege by refusing to accept surrender terms earlier.

 The next siege of Limerick took place in 1690.
 In 1688 the Catholic king of England, James II was deposed.
 The next year he landed in Ireland with French troops.
 The Irish rose in support but in 1690 they were defeated at the Battle of the Boyne.
 James fled to France and his army retreated westwards.
 Despite the defeat at the Boyne in June they decided to defend the city.
 William of Orange the new English king arrived on 8 August.
-William then waited for his heavy cannons to brought from Dublin.
+William then waited for his heavy cannons to be brought from Dublin.